Philippe Halsman: Life and work

 In his first rule, Halsman explains that being straightforward and plain creates a strong photograph.

 To make an ordinary and uninteresting subject interesting and unusual, his second rule lists a variety of photographic techniques, including unusual lighting, unusual angle, unusual composition, etc.

-The rule of the added unusual feature is an effort by the photographer to capture the audiences attention by drawing their eye to something unexpected by introducing an unusual feature or prop into the photograph.
+The rule of the added unusual feature is an effort by the photographer to capture the audience's attention by drawing their eye to something unexpected by introducing an unusual feature or prop into the photograph.
 For example, the photograph of a little boy holding a hand grenade by Diane Arbus contains what Halsman would call an added unusual feature.

 Halsman's fourth rule of "the missing feature" stimulates the viewer by going against his or her expectations.

 The fifth rule enlists the photographer to combine the other rules to add originality to his or her photo.

 Finally, Halsman's literal or ideographic method is to illustrate a message in a photograph by depicting the subject as clearly as possible.

 Other celebrities photographed by Halsman include Alfred Hitchcock and François Truffaut during their 1962 interview, Martin and Lewis, Judy Garland, Winston Churchill, Marilyn Monroe, Dorothy Dandridge, Pablo Picasso, and Jean Cocteau.
 Many of those photographs appeared on the cover of Life.
 In such photos, he utilizes a variety of his rules of photography.
 For example, in one of his photos of Winston Churchill, the omission of his face makes Halsman's photo even more powerful at making Churchill more human.

 In 1952 John F. Kennedy sat twice for photographs by Halsman.
 A photograph from the first sitting appeared on the jacket of the original edition of Kennedy's book Profiles in Courage; one from the second sitting was used in his senatorial campaign.

 In 1958 Halsman was listed in Popular Photography magazine's "World's Ten Greatest Photographers", and in 1975 he received the Life Achievement in Photography Award from the American Society of Magazine Photographers, of which he was elected the first president in 1945.
 He also held many large exhibitions worldwide.

 In 1967 Halsman received the Golden Plate Award of the American Academy of Achievement.

 In the 2007 film Jump!, Halsman was portrayed by Ben Silverstone.